MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE: Redundant expert visualization

 \section{Redundant expert visualization}

-This section complements the visualization of redundant experts for different models across the downstream tasks.
+This section complements the visualization of redundant experts for OLMoE, Moonlight and Deepseek-V2-Lite across the nine downstream tasks.
 The results are depicted in Figure \ref{olmoe-1} - Figure \ref{ds-2}.
 As mentioned in Figure \ref{intro}, for each figure, expert in blue circles has both high frequency and variance.
 Expert in red circles only has high variance.
 Expert in green circles only has high frequency.
 For each model across the nine downstream tasks, we can always identify the same important experts, validating the effectiveness of the redundancy metric, i.e., the expert access frequency and output variance.